vorsocom/mugen/README.md

 ### API

 muGen is built on [Quart](https://palletsprojects.com/projects/quart), a Python web framework that supports asynchronous programming.
 This means you can leverage all of Quart's API-building functionality in muGen.
-The registration of the core API is delayed until extensions have been registered, allowing extensions to define custom endpoints or add routes to the core API.
+The registration of the core API blueprint is delayed until extensions have been registered, allowing extensions to define custom endpoints or add routes to the core API.

 ### Extensions